System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 It must be noted however, that similar results will only be obtained on a GPU with the same 24GB memory capacity as our RTX 3090.

+### The final find-or-put figure is off

+In the final find-or-put figures, there are measurements for a before-fill-factor of 0.75 and an after-fill-factor of 0.5.
+In reality, the measurement corresponds with a before-fill-factor of 0.75 and an after-fill-factor of 0.75 (hence these final figures start with a horizontal line, until the measurements where the after-fill-factor is greater than the before-fill-factor).
+This will be fixed for the camera-ready paper (likely by removing these confusing measurements from the figure), but for now this artifact faithfully reproduces the figures in the accepted manuscript.